In this article, you'll learn many of the deliverability best practices you should follow when sending your mailings, including:

 - Avoid using any lists that haven't been directly obtained by your organization.
 These may contain spam trap email addresses and increase complaints.

 - Always send your mailings out in the smallest possible batches.
-To assist with this, use Communications Professional's distributed mail option and target your message to smaller groups.
+To assist with this, use Informz's distributed mail option and target your message to smaller groups.